mnuzrili/dityaa/README.md

 # React + Vite

-A Greeting App crafterd with ❤
+A Greeting App crafted with ❤